 Let’s talk more about Bavona Valley now.

 This place, a trough valley, is lined with granite walls left and right.
 The Bavona Valley has seen massive rocks fall from mountains time and time again.
-Sometimes the stones are as big as houses.
+Sometimes the granite boulders are as big as houses.
 Locals then build new houses next to the stones after they fall.
 Locals refer to it as Splui.
 As such, it is no surprise that the houses in this area are built from stone.

 Stones, waterfalls, and forests are some of the things you’ll find in Bavona Valley.

 The valley begins in Bignasco and continues northwest.
-San Carlo marks the end of valley.
+San Carlo marks the end of the valley.
 Twelve places make up this area:

 - San Carlo

 Below is a picture of one of them – Ritorto.